Sophist-UK/Tranzakt/Design.md

     **Note:** We cannot use Wave out of the box because it is not updated frequently enough, is back level.
     But we can use it as inspiration.

+* Jetstream - Fast start Login pages etc.
+* Sentry - A way of getting end-to-end exception reporting.
+Open Source free usage has been requested.

+* Spatie Laravel-backup - integrate automated backups into Tranzakt.
+* Spatie Laravel-medialibrary - integrate media file uploads / thumbnail gen etc.
+* Spatie Browsershot - possible use for creating screenshots for documentation and / or PDF's like Fabrik
+* Spatie Laravel Activity Log - programmable logging to a database table

+For specialised Tranzakt components:
+* Cashier - Stripe payment processing interface
+* Koel - music streaming
+* Flarum - forum software for standalone functionality
+* October CMS - standalone functionality
+* Laravel Stats Tracker
+* Laravel tags
+* Bookstack - Wiki software

+Other security:
+* Laratrust / Defender (very similar models) - roles / permissions by user

+Other admin panels:
+* Orchid

+# Design questions
+We need to decide:
+* Do we need a (Component based) plugin architecture like Fabrik's to keep both disk space and attack surface down or can we simply have an enable/disable setting?